 - If they’ve filled out one or more forms on your site

-There are obviously countless other data points you can track for each individual in your database, but you get the picture here.
+(There are obviously countless other data points you can track.
+But you get the picture.)

-The point is you need a single customer view with all of this activity — not just some activity from part of the journey — to implement an efficient, high-converting customer lifecycle marketing strategy.
+The point is you need a single customer view with all of this activity — not just some activity from part of the journey — for your lifecycle marketing strategy to succeed.

 Building better customer relationships: Your ultimate marketing goal today

 While you need martech that consolidates all customer data, it’s really on you to make the most of such a solution to improve your marketing and increase customer loyalty.

 Turning potential customers into paying customers is one thing.
 Turning them into loyal customers who continually return to your website and/or stores to buy is another.

 How can you realize this effective, scalable customer lifecycle marketing?
 With a concerted focus on providing an amazing customer experience from the start of the journey to the end:

 - Conduct A/B tests for your channels — your website (forms, CTAs), emails (timing, frequency), app (user flow, UX), and any other channel you use to move prospects through your marketing funnel.

 - Learn from mistakes and miscues you’ve made with personalization and individualization in the past, like not sending the right messaging instantly following leads’ and customers’ interactions with your brand.

 Another way to put it: Ensure your marketing works as it should by regularly inspecting your customer data (preferably in a CDP) and steadily fine-tuning your approach.

 Customer lifecycle marketing: An ongoing process that requires constant analysis

-Instead, own and orchestrate individualized marketing efforts for every stage in the customer lifecycle.
+Instead, orchestrate individualized marketing efforts for every lifecycle stage.

 “When there are as many journeys as you have prospects and customers, you need to rely on your first-party data and systems to recognize the individual and her lifecycle stage in real time,” says Pettiglio.
-“No single marketing approach will help nurture or convert all of them.
+“No one marketing approach will help convert all of them.”